chfoo/cobbles/README.md

     cd native/
     make js

-The output will be placed in out/js/.
+The output will be placed in the `out/js/` directory.

 Next in your Haxe application, load the Emscripten library with